 Bokor Mountain & abandoned ghost casino

 Bokor Mountain is one of the best things to do in Kampot, so make sure to rent a motorbike to explore.
 Honestly, out of all the drives up various mountains across Southeast Asia, this is the most memorable.
 The road was nicely paved and there was hardly anyone else in sight.
-At times, we’re sure we were the only ones whizzing around the roads like a Scalextric board!
-Not only that, but the views are incredible as you ponder down at the never-ending greenery.
+At times, we were sure we were the only ones whizzing around the roads like a Scalextric board!
+Not only that, but the views are incredible as you ponder down the never-ending greenery.
 Upon reaching the top of the mountain you can see the eerie castle and casino, which were abandoned as a result of the Khmer Rouge taking over.

 Kep Fishing Town